trickstercache/trickster/docs/developer/environment/README.md

 key, and a `hit` only on a fixed range.
 Saltmarrow is the sparsest borough in the synthetic data, so its 5-minute series has real gaps to fill.

+Re-seeding waits for active startup seeders before regenerating their shared fixture or reloading tables.
+A startup seeder failure stops that attempt;
+inspect its logs before retrying.

 Re-seeding rewrites the rows under whatever a running Trickster has cached.
 Restart Trickster after `make developer-seed-data`, or the direct and Trickster data sources will disagree over the ranges that were cached.